 Our 53rd season

-Originally called the Marcellus Chorale, the choir was founded in that town by 1965 by Joseph Centrone, after local church choir directors expressed interest in forming a larger community ensemble.
+Originally called the Marcellus Chorale, the choir was founded in that town by 1965 by local church choir director Joseph Centrone, after his counterparts expressed interest in forming a larger community ensemble.
 In 1996, the name was changed to MasterWorks Chorale, reflecting a growing membership committed to powerful performances of choral masterpieces.
-From 1977 to 2011, Maureen McCauley led the group; in 2013 Kip Coerper, ChM, became conductor and music director.
+From 1977 to 2011, Maureen McCauley led the group.
+In 2013 Kip Coerper, ChM, became conductor and music director.
 The 2018–19 season will mark our 53rd year sharing harmony with Central New York.